refandhika/blockchain-training/README.md

 - Hardhat v2.22.4

 I'm using Javascript here not Typescript this might change in the future.
 I hope this will also help anyone want to learn blockchain.

+Repo caught up to end of Lesson 7.